-- 1 Disarm the system and ensure that the "Ready" light is ON. - 2 Perform a Bell Test by entering [][4].
-The bell or siren will sound for 2 seconds and all of the lights on the keypad will come ON. - 3 Activate each sensor on your system in turn.
+- 1 Call to inform your monitoring station that you are testing your system. - 2 Disarm the system and ensure that the Ready light is ON. - 3 Perform a Bell Test by entering [][4].
+The bell or siren will sound for 2 seconds and all of the lights on the keypad will come ON.
+If a trouble condition is indicated after the test, press [][2] to view the trouble condition. - 4 Activate each sensor on your system in turn.
 For example, open protected doors and windows, and walk in areas protected by motion detectors.
-Each Zone Light should come ON when each zone is activated.
-Each Zone Light will be shut OFF when the zone is restored to normal (when the door or window is shut, or when motion stops in areas protected by motion detectors). - 4 If they are programmed for operation, press the [F], [A], and [P] keys in turn.
+Each zone light should come ON when each zone is activated.
+Each zone light will be shut OFF when the zone is restored to normal (when the door or window is shut, or when motion stops in areas protected by motion detectors). - 5 If they are programmed for operation, press the [F], [A], and [P] keys in turn.
 The [F] key will sound the bell or siren in a pulsed mode.
-Enter an Access Code to silence the alarm.
-The [A] key is a silent alarm.
-After pressing the [A] key, enter an Access Code to cancel the alarm.
-The [P] key may be programmed as silent or audible.
-After pressing the [P] key, enter an Access Code to cancel the alarm. - 5 Should the system fail to operate properly, call your alarm dealer for service.
+Enter an access code to silence the alarm.
+The [A] key is a silent alarm; the [P] key may be programmed as silent or audible.
+If an alarm sounds, enter an access code to silence the alarm. - 6 Should the system fail to operate properly, call your alarm dealer for service. - 7 When testing is complete, call and advise the monitoring station.